Introduction

 In this step, you will learn how to create a stored procedure in MySQL that inserts data into a table.
 Stored procedures are precompiled SQL statements stored within the database.
 They can be executed by name, which can improve performance and security.

-First, let's create a simple table to work with.
-Open your terminal and connect to the MySQL server using the following command:
+First, open your terminal and connect to the MySQL server using the following command:

 USE testdb;

-Now that we have a table, let's create a stored procedure to insert data into it.
+Now that we are in the correct database, let's create a stored procedure to insert data into the employees table.
 A stored procedure is created using the CREATE PROCEDURE statement.
 We'll define a procedure named insert_employee that inserts a new employee record.

 Here's the SQL code for the stored procedure: